Puccinia melanocephala: Importance

 Sugarcane is a large, edible grass crop native to southeast Asia and many pacific island nations.
 Throughout history, sugar derived from sugarcane was a luxury due to its rarity, especially in parts of Europe such as England.
 Today, sugarcane is cultivated in countries with tropical climates all over the world and provides about 80% of the world's sugar supply; the top five sugarcane producing nations are Brazil, India, China, Thailand, and Pakistan.
-Sugar is now used in a variety of different products, everything from cosmetic sugar scrubs to a countless number of food products.
+As sugar is now used in a variety of different products, everything from cosmetic sugar scrubs to a countless number of food products.
 Because of the sheer ubiquity of cane sugar, and also because most of the world's sugarcane is produced in nations with "developing economies", the economic and cultural importance of studying diseases such as sugarcane common rust is exceedingly apparent.

-It was claimed to have been used as a biological weapon by the US in Cuba during the 1970s.
+Puccinia melanocephala was claimed to have been used as a biological weapon by the US in Cuba during the 1970s.